ovn-org/ovn/Documentation/faq/general.rst

     questions.
 You can also suggest improvements to documentation.
 If you have a feature or bug you would like to work on, send a mail to one of the :doc:`mailing lists </internals/mailing-lists>`.

+Q: What does it mean when a feature is marked "experimental"?

+    A: Experimental features are marked this way because of one of several reasons:

+    * The developer was only able to test the feature in a limited environment.
+Therefore the feature may not always work as intended in all environments.

+    * During review, the potential for failure was noticed, but the circumstances that would lead to that failure were hard to nail down or were strictly theoretical.

+    * What exists in OVN may be an early version of a more fleshed-out feature to come in a later version.

+    * The feature was developed against a draft RFC that is subject to change when the RFC is published.

+    * The feature was developed based on observations of how a specific vendor implements a feature, rather than using IETF standards or other documentated specifications.

+    A feature may be declared experimental for other reasons as well, but the above are the most common.
+When a feature is marked experimental, it has the following properties:

+    * The feature must be opt-in.
+The feature must be disabled by default.
+When the feature is disabled, it must have no bearing on other OVN functionality.

+    * Configuration and implementation details of the feature are subject to change between major or minor versions of OVN.

+    * Users make use of this feature at their own risk.
+Users are free to file issues against the feature, but developers are more likely to prioritize work on non-experimental features first.

+    * Experimental features may be removed.
+For instance, if an experimental feature exposes a security risk, it may be removed rather than repaired.

+    The hope is that experimental features will eventually lose the "experimental" marker and become a core feature.
+However, there is no specific test or process defined for when a feature no longer needs to be considered experimental.
+This typically will be decided collectively by OVN maintainers.

+Q: How is a feature marked "experimental"?

+    A: Experimental features must contain the following note in their man pages (ovn-nb.5, ovn-sb.5, ovn-controller.8, etc): "NOTE: this feature is experimental and may be subject to removal/change in the future.: